albertoferreirademelo/Portfolio/README.md

-# Welcome to Albertos portfolio
+# Welcome to Alberto's portfolio

 ###### This is a portfolio with some of my projects/study/tutorials from 2010 until today.
 In this repository you will find a mix of programs from deep learning to only a hello world, so abrace yourself to a weird journey. :)